agricultural water quality solutions

 Excess agricultural inputs (like fertilizers) that are not absorbed by plants, fixed into the soil, or naturally degrade will migrate, infiltrating into groundwater or draining into surface water.
 Soil that is not protected and healthy can erode into surface water, carrying with it bacteria, phosphorus, and other contaminants.

 Famers are stewards of the land they operate.
 Many manage their land with the specific intent to protect it, and the agricultural industry continues to innovate and bring new technologies to market that can maximize yields and resource efficiency.
 However, more can be done to ensure healthy, productive farms while protecting and improving Minnesota’s lakes and rivers for current and future generations.

 ABOUT THE PROCESS

-On behalf of the Minnesota Department of Agriculture (MDA), Environmental Initiative is convening a group of key players in the agricultural sector to develop a set of policy recommendations and industry commitments to reduce agriculture's impact on both groundwater and surface water quality.
+On behalf of the Minnesota Department of Agriculture (MDA), Environmental Initiative convened a group of key players in the agricultural sector to develop a set of policy recommendations and industry commitments to reduce agriculture's impact on both groundwater and surface water quality.

-Consensus recommendations will be developed by agricultural leaders over a series of four meetings facilitated by Environmental Initiative between September and December 2016.
+Consensus recommendations were developed by agricultural leaders over a series of four meetings facilitated by Environmental Initiative between September and December 2016.